Entity Resolution Algorithm

 Reduction 99.96%

-Step 3: Recursive Resolution
+Step 3: Connected-Components Resolution

 Model: nexus_resolved_{type}_identifiers (e.g., nexus_resolved_person_identifiers, nexus_resolved_group_identifiers)